-The Applicant previously explained in great detail why the 2003 LMC applies to the CUP Application, including to the Support Commercial and Meeting Space determination, in its submission to the Planning Commission dated July 6, 2016.4 Without repeating the entire discussion, the Applicant reiterates the following points:
+The Applicant previously explained in great detail why the 2003 LMC applies to the CUP Application, including to the Support Commercial determination, in its submission to the Planning Commission dated July 6, 2016.
+Without repeating the entire discussion, the Applicant reiterates the following points:

-- Utah statutes provide that "[a]n applicant who has filed a complete land use application . . . is entitled to substantive land use review of the land use application under the land use laws in effect on the date that the application is complete . . .
-"Utah Code Ann. § 10-9a-509(1)(a)(i) (emphasis added). - The SPMP Approval recognized that "[a]t the time of conditional use . . . review, the staff and Planning Commission shall review projects for compliance with the adopted codes and ordinances in effect at the time."
-(MPD Revised Staff Report at 3 (emphasis added)). - In an August 25, 1999, letter to the Applicant, Mark Harrington, Park City's then Interim City Attorney, stated that "Square footage and floor areas for the Unit Equivalents (UEs) are calculated as provided in the Land Management Code and Uniform Building Code adopted by Park City, at the time of application." (emphasis added).
+- Utah statutes provide that "[a]n applicant who has filed a complete land use application . . . is entitled to substantive land use review of the land use application under the land use laws in effect on the date that the application is complete . . . ."
+Utah Code Ann. § 10-9a-509(1)(a)(i) (emphasis added); - The SPMP Approval recognized that "[a]t the time of conditional use . . . review, the staff and Planning Commission shall review projects for compliance with the adopted codes and ordinances in effect at the time."
+(MPD Revised Staff Report at 3 (emphasis added)); - In an August 25, 1999 letter to the Applicant, Mark Harrington, Park City's then Interim City Attorney, stated that "Square footage and floor areas for the Unit Equivalents (UEs) are calculated as provided in the Land Management Code and Uniform Building Code adopted by Park City, at the time of application." (emphasis added); and - In an April 9, 2004 memorandum to the Planning Commission, Mark Harrington, Park City's then City Attorney, again stated that "Square footage and floor areas for the Unit Equivalents (UEs) are calculated as provided in the Land Management Code and Uniform Building Code adopted by Park City, at the time of application." (emphasis added).

-4 Even though the Applicant has repeatedly informed the City and Planning Staff that its position is that the 2003 LMC governs the Support Commercial and Meeting Space question (see, e.g., July 6, 2016, Applicant Memorandum, p.
+&lt;sup>3 Even though the Applicant has repeatedly informed the City and Planning Staff that its position is that the 2003 LMC governs the Support Commercial and Meeting Space question (see, e.g., July 6, 2016, Applicant Memorandum, p.
 4 n.8), Staff continues to claim that the Applicant "utilized the 2008/2009 LMC to calculate the support commercial area and meeting space within the development," which is simply false (August 10, 2016, Staff Report, p.
 136).
-The Applicant is at a loss as to why Staff would continue to misrepresent its position when the Applicant has made that position clear and unambiguous.
+The Applicant is at a loss as to why Staff would continue to misrepresent its positions when the Applicant has made those positions clear and unambiguous.